Subscription Modal Banner

 While insurers strive to cover as many scenarios as possible, the nature of insurance – essentially sharing risk across a group of participants – means that it is impossible to cover every single eventuality or scenario.

-There’s a lot that can go on behind the scenes in a travel insurance claim, but you can help the process along by doing these four things.
+There’s a lot that can go on behind the scenes in a travel insurance claim, so here's a guide if you're making a Singlife travel insurance claim.

 As mentioned, your travel insurer will only approve claims that fall within strict stipulations, which makes it crucial to understand exactly what’s covered, how much and under what circumstances.